AzureGHADeploy/Hub-Spoke/README.md

 ## Post-Deployment Validation
 After the deployment is complete, you can validate the setup by testing the firewall rules.

-**1. Find Resource IPs**: In the Azure Portal, navigate to your resource group and find the Public IP of the Azure Firewall (HubFirewallPublicIP) and the private IPs of the two VMs (VM1inSpoke1 and VM2inSpoke2).
+**1. Find Resource IPs**: In the Azure Portal, navigate to your resource group and find the Public IP of the Azure Firewall (`HubFirewallPublicIP`) and the private IPs of the two VMs (`VM1inSpoke1` and `VM2inSpoke2`).

 **2. Connect via Bastion**:

-* Go to the VM1inSpoke1 virtual machine resource in the Azure Portal.
+* Go to the `VM1inSpoke1` virtual machine resource in the Azure Portal.

 * Click on Connect -> Bastion.

-* Enter the adminUsername and adminPassword you provided during deployment to start an SSH session in your browser.
+* Enter the `adminUsername` and `adminPassword` you provided during deployment to start an SSH session in your browser.

 **3. Test Spoke-to-Spoke Communication (Network Rule)**:

-* Inside the Bastion session for VM1inSpoke1, ping the private IP of the second VM.
+* Inside the Bastion session for `VM1inSpoke1`, ping the private IP of the second VM.
 This traffic is routed through the firewall and should be allowed by the ICMP network rule.

 ```Bash